jameswquinn/preact-headquarters/README.md

 ### Q: Can I use preact-headquarters with a sidebar instead of a top header?

 A: Yes, you can adapt preact-headquarters for a sidebar.
-See the "Sidebar Implementation" example in Part 1 of the README for a basic implementation.
+See the "Sidebar Implementation" example for a basic implementation.
 You'll need to adjust the styles to translate on the X-axis instead of the Y-axis.

 ### Q: How can I make the header always visible on larger screens?

 A: You can use the `disable` prop in combination with a media query or JavaScript-based check.
-See the "Disabling on Large Screens" example in Part 1 of the README for an implementation.
+See the "Disabling on Large Screens" example for an implementation.

 ### Q: The header flickers on iOS devices.
 How can I fix this?